buddypress/buddypress/docs/contributor/code/reporting-bugs.md

 ### Before You Report a Bug

-1. **Search for Existing Reports**: Ensure the bug is not already reported by searching Trac.
+1. **Search for Existing Reports**: Ensure the bug still needs to be reported by searching Trac.
    - If found, do not report a duplicate.
 Instead, add any additional information to the existing report.
    - If the issue is similar but not identical, decide whether to add a note to the existing issue or report a new one.
 2. **Discussion**: If unsure whether it’s a bug, discuss it on the BuddyPress Support Forum or the `#buddypress` Slack channel.